damounayman/myportfolio/content/about.md

 **R&D Engineer internship:**  InterDigital (Rennes)

-AI-driven robot from simulators to real world:
+AI-driven robot from simulators to real world.

 *  Implementation of an intelligent robotic system composed mainly of a manipulator arm UR3e and a mobile robot turtlebot 3 (ROS / GAZEBO).
 * The selection of a physical simulator for robotic learning.
 Ensuring a smooth transition from simulation to reality.